Home » Clients » Case studies » Electronic Arts

 SOLUTION:

 1. The first meeting kicked off with the opportunity for the team to discover more about themselves and their unique leadership styles.
-Tirian’s Dynamic Interaction program – which includes DISC behavior profiling – was used to help the team understand what strengths they bought to the meeting and what weaknesses they needed to be aware of.
+Tirian’s Dynamic Interaction program – which includes DISC behavior profiling – was used to help the team understand what strengths they bought to the meeting and what challenge areas they needed to be aware of.
 This helped to create a feeling of acceptance and trust, and the open environment established allowed the team to move forward more effectively.

 2. The second meeting then focused on challenging the team on their group dynamics and communication.
 Being a virtual team based across several countries, they realised that the communication is even more difficult, and that it was important to establish specific ground rules and guidelines for communication.
 Tirian’s ‘On Thin ICE’ program was used to help the team discover the issues they faced at a team level.

-Important Meetings where very difficult issues had to be dealt with took place in a positive atmosphere and moved much faster with all outcomes being meet.
+Any issues involving personalities were dealt with ensuring the team could focus on the important areas.
+The communication matrixes that were mapped provided clear goals regarding strategic direction and implementation, and a positive atmosphere was established for important meetings where very difficult issues had to be dealt with.
 Careful planning with the director of HR ensured that the key business meetings were defined and executed with minimal issues.
-Any issue that did arise was quickly taken care of by the Tirian facilitator allowing all people to focus on the real issues.
+Any issue that did arise was quickly addressed with the support of the Tirian facilitator, allowing the team to focus on the real needs.

-“Before we worked with Tirian I was very reluctant and skeptical about using outside resources and consultants to help us with our business planning or team building.
+“Before we worked with Tirian I was very reluctant and sceptical about using outside resources and consultants to help us with our business planning or team building.
 My past experience had left me underwhelmed with resource “expertise” and programs, so I looked at them largely as a waste of money and time.

 This changed with my first experience with Andrew and team.
-Not only are they a pleasure to work with, but the Profiling was a powerful and useful exercise to help a group of industry leaders I was working with understand each other’s thinking and decision-making process.
+Not only are they a pleasure to work with, but the profiling was a powerful and useful exercise to help a group of industry leaders I was working with understand each other’s thinking and decision-making process.

 I then wanted to put my leadership team at EA through the process.
 It was very well received by the team as was a subsequent exercise on Antarctica.
 We’ve since worked with Andrew three times over the past year, and it’s been great to have this continuity as a team with him getting to know us and see us grow with our interaction over time.
-I’m sure we’ll continue to build our relationship with Tirian”
+I’m sure we’ll continue to build our relationship with Tirian.”

 jon-niermann